Japanese Public Key Infrastructure (JPKI)

 2.1.
 Improving Customer Service

-For example, in the case of identity verification at the time of opening a bank account, identity verification documents and application forms must be submitted.
+For example, in the case of identity verification when opening a bank account, identity verification documents and application forms must be submitted.
 By using Japanese Public Key Infrastructure, identity verification and application can be made online.
-This reduces the cost of preparing, filling out, and mailing the documents.
-In addition, by transcribing information from the four information items (address, name, date of birth, and gender) recorded in the signature electronic certification, the burden and errors associated with customer input can be reduced.
-In addition, since identity verification is completed online, services can be provided without time or location restrictions.
+This reduces the cost of preparing, filling out, and mailing documents.
+In addition, by transcribing information from the four types of information (address, name, date of birth, and gender) recorded in the signature electronic certification, the burden and errors related to customer input can be reduced.
+In addition, since identity verification is completed online, it is possible to provide services that are not limited by time and place.

 2.3.
 Security Enhancements

-Japanese Public Key Infrastructure uses a cryptographic technique called "public-key cryptography" to ensure the security of communications.
+Japanese Public Key Infrastructure uses a cryptographic technique called "public key cryptography" to ensure the security of communications.

 For details of "Public Key Cryptography", please refer to the following.